N6OCS

 Click for Large image (266kB) Click for Large image (266kB) Click for Large image (266kB)

 The Nucleus used in this project is the C-net version which requires a few modifications.
-The Nucleus modifications are fairly straight forward and require three connections to the back plane and one trace cut on the exciter board.
+The Nucleus modifications are fairly straight forward and require three connections to the back plane and one trace cut on the SCM board.
 My goal was to keep the Nuc as unmolested as possible so it would remain modularized for service.

 I soldered a lead (grey wire) to the shield then covered it with heat shrink and soldered the other end to pins 57 & 61 of J7 for the ground.
 I used 2 ground pins here for strain relief.
 It appears that all of the ground pins on these connections have square solder pads and all others are round.